Published on June 2nd, 2020 | by Ruben0

 La Escribana 2018 (Luis Pérez)

-Vino de Pasto is the name for a table wine (related to pasture or grazing).
-In most D.O.’s it refers to a low-end, daily wine which meets the minimum production restrictions, it is also a popular idea to refer to much better wines as merely table wines, often because the producer is explicitly stepping out of the D.O. regulations.
+Vino de Pasto is the name for a table wine (related to pasture or eating).
+In most D.O.’s it refers to a fairly low-end, daily wine which meets the minimum production restrictions, it is also a popular idea to refer to much better wines as merely table wines, as a kind of intentional understatement, often because the producer is explicitly stepping out of the D.O. regulations.
 Sassicaia, anyone?

 In any case La Escribana made by Luis Pérez is an unfortified white wine from Palomino Fino grapes planted on Cerro de Obispo, a legendary hill in the pago Macharnudo on albariza soil (sub-type Tosca de Barajuelas).
 This south-east facing plot, approximately 100 metres above sea level, is pruned in the old vara y pulgar pruning method.
 Picking is done in two phases: green (for acidity) and slightly more mature grapes.
 After a short asoleo (5-6 hours) and cold fermentation in inox it undergoes 12 months of ageing on the lees (with very light flor) in 80 years old sherry butts.
 It comes in a bulky, heavy Burgundy bottle.

 Before I start my review, here’s something that had me puzzled many times… I didn’t like it at all when freshly opened and I do get this a lot with wines from the sherry region (a lot more than in other regions).
 The acidity was invasive and there was a vegetal side that puts me off.
 It disappears after a bit of airing and a day or so in the fridge.
 Is it the winemaking techniques, the soil or simply the Palomino grape?
 I don’t know, but anyway it is becoming standard practice to review these wines after some airing.
 Did anyone else experience this?

 La Escribana 2018 – Macharnudo (13,5%, Luis Pérez)